fchibana/fchibana.github.io/content/posts/my-first-post.md

 virtualenv <env_name>  # Create enviroment
 ```

-By default, this will create an environment with all the packages available "system-wide".
+By default, these will create an environment with all the packages available "system-wide".

-Export environment:
+[Export the environment][1]:

 ``` shell
 pip freeze > requirements.txt